 We work with candidates to determine the assistance required.
-Previously, we have accommodated various candidates with physical limitations or learning disabilities requiring extra time or physical assistance to write our Professional Practice Exam.
-Normally requests need to be accompanied by appropriate information such as a doctor's note.
+Previously, we have accommodated various candidates with physical limitations or learning disabilities requiring extra time or physical assistance to write our Professional Practice Exam (PPE).
+Normally requests need to be accompanied by appropriate information such as a doctor's hote.
+See also 1. p) above. h) State the average length of time required to complete the entire registration process, from when the process is initiated to when a registration decision is issued.

-This has not been an issue for OACETT and therefore no timelines have been put in place as we have been able to accommodate all requests received to date.

-h) State the average length of time required to complete the entire registration process, from when the process is initiated to when a registration decision is issued.

 When an application arrives, on average we begin working with it within 3 to 5 business days.
 One of the first steps we take is to request professional references.
 We send questionnaires to the references indicated by the applicant on their application within 5 to 10 days.
-As soon as these have been returned to us and the other required documentation has been received, the applicant's file can be sent to the admissions committee for review.
-The file review takes up to 12 weeks depending on how many files are currently in the "Queue for Review" in the candidate's specific discipline.
-Please note that some members have chosen to remain as Associate members.
+As soon as these have been returned to us and the other required documentation has been received, the applicant's file can be sent to the Admissions Committee for review.
+The file review can take up to 3 to 4 months depending on how many files are currently in the "Queue for Review" in the candidate's specific discipline.
+Please note that some members have chosen to remain Associate members. i.

-i.
 State whether the average time differs for internationally trained individuals.

-No, the time does not differ if the application is complete as in h) above.
+SAME AS LAST YEAR SAME AS LAST YEAR No, the time does not differ if the application is complete as in h) above. ii.

-ii.
 If the average time differs for internationally trained individuals, state whether it is greater or less than the average for all applicants, and the reasons for the difference.

-i) If your organization conducts credential assessments:
+SAME AS LAST YEAR SAME AS LAST YEAR N/A i) If your organization conducts credential assessments: i.

-i.
 Explain how you determine the level (e.g., baccalaureate, master's, Ph.D.) of the credential presented for assessment.

-OACETT does not conduct credential assessments.
+SAME AS LAST YEAR SAME AS LAST YEAR OACETT does not conduct credential assessments.
 We only do competency assessments for our own use.

-ii.
+II.
 Describe the criteria that are applied to determine equivalency.

-iii.
+SAME AS LAST YEAR SAME AS LAST YEAR N/A iii.
 Explain how work experience is taken into account.

-j) If your organization conducts competency assessment:
+SAME AS LAST YEAR SAME AS LAST YEAR N/A j) If your organization conducts competency assessment: i.

-i.
 Describe the methodology used to evaluate competency.

-IETO assesses based on the IQDB and other available resources see b), e) and f) above.
+IETO assesses based on the IETO Academic Database, the National Technology Benchmarks (NTB) and other available resources see b), e) and f) above. ii.

-ii.
 Explain how the methodology used to evaluate competency is validated, and how often it is validated.

-The IQDB is continuously updated and validated through us and our sister associations in the other provinces and we can also check with them regarding other assessments.
+The IETO Academic Database (IAD) is continuously updated and validated through us and our sister associations in the other provinces and we can also check with them regarding other assessments.
+The National Technology Benchmarks (NTB) are reviewed, revised and maintained by the Council of Registrars (COR) with input from many different stakeholders and subject matter experts.
+COR is an affiliation of registrars from every provincial technician and technologist association in Canada. iii.

-iii.
 Explain how work experience is used in the assessment of competency.

-Work experience is taken into consideration and may be used to assess competency where an applicant falls short on the academics required.
-We have an associate curve and technician curve where appropriate-level, discipline-specific experience may allow some academic points based on years of experience.

-k) If your organization conducts prior learning assessment:
+SAME AS LAST YEAR SAME AS LAST YEAR Work experience is taken into consideration and may be used to assess competency where an applicant falls short on the academics required.
+We have an associate curve and technician curve where appropriate-level, discipline-specific experience may allow some academic points based on years of experience. k) If your organization conducts prior learning assessment: